 If the ACA is declared unconstitutional, many Americans will lose their health insurance.
 Despite the promises that the Trump administration’s yet-to-be-revealed new healthcare plan will cover all pre-existing conditions and lower healthcare insurance premiums, there is little information on how they will implement this new plan.

-While it is not fully clear what this would mean for birth outcomes, evidence from Tennessee suggests that sudden Medicaid disenrollment increases financial distress, cost barriers to care, and avoidable hospital visits.
+While it is not fully clear what this would mean for birth outcomes, evidence from Tennessee suggests that sudden Medicaid disenrollment increases financial distress,

 In contrast, the Biden-Harris campaign promises to protect and strengthen the ACA.
 The campaign platform pledges to provide Americans with a public health insurance option — such as a form of Medicare, expand coverage and lower insurance premiums via tax credits, and extend premium-free public option coverage to eligible low-income Americans in states that have chosen not to expand Medicaid.